-2. Supply energy efficiently and energy networks (Be Clean)
+2. Supply energy efficiently (Be Clean)

 Including connection to existing heat and energy networks in the vicinity; providing a single point of connection and space / capability for future connection to local planned networks; and creation of site-wide networks and communal energy strategies with centralised generation of energy.